herman897/fantasy_football/README.md

 ```

 Run the web app:

-(then view in the browser at http://localhost:5000/ please find instructions on navigating the web app on the home page)
+(then view in the browser your [local host](http://127.0.0.1:5000/), please find instructions on navigating the web app on its home page)

 ```sh
 flask run